fulcanelly/bitRank/README.md

 # bitRank

-Almost all Arduino boards like UNO, micro, nano etc, provided not enough RAM, therefore you cannot write big project.
-This lib is written to a little bit change this situation, and it at least give opportunity for writing relatively big cellular automata or just reduce memory using due to storing 8 bool in one byte.
+Almost all Arduino boards like UNO, micro, nano etc, provide not enough RAM, therefore you cannot write big project.
+This lib is written to a little bit change this situation, and at least give opportunity for writing relatively big cellular automata or just reduce memory using due to storing 8 bool in one byte.
 Also, it might be used to storing monochrome images.

 Here is simple instance of usage: